Moving to Qatar Guide

 While there is a risk that these cultural differences sound oppressive the reality is that most Qataris are almost painfully polite.
 Manners are considered a core tenet of Qatari culture and this creates a respectful, family-friendly environment.
 Even ill manners while driving can result in fines or arrests.

-The primary language in Qatar is Arabic, though in practise a large proportion of the population speaks fluent English as a second language.
+The primary language in Qatar is Arabic, though in practice a large proportion of the population speaks fluent English as a second language.

 As always, an attempt to learn a few basic words of Arabic is generally greatly appreciated and can be useful for bonding with new acquaintances.